cjekel/tindetheus/README.md

 mkdir my_tinder_data
 cd my_tinder_data
 ```
 2. You need your facebook auth token.
 There are many discussions on this on the internet to find this.
 You can find your facebook auth token by using a man in the middle (MIM) attack to sniff out the requests.
 You are looking for *access_token=*.
-The MIM attack can be conducted by creating a proxy with ssl certiticate.
+The MIM attack can be conducted by creating a proxy with ssl certificate.
 If you are still lost, perhaps check out [this](https://gist.github.com/rtt/10403467) or [this](http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html).
 3. Create a config.txt file that contains the following two lines exactly
 ```
 facebook_token = YYYY